BenMakesGames/RandomHelpers/README.md

-Extensions for Random and IList to help you generate random content, including dice rolls, enum values, items from lists, and more.
+Extensions for `System.Random` and `IList` to help you generate random content, including dice rolls, enum values, items from lists, sets, dictionaries, and more.

 **Hey!
 Listen!** this library was designed for use in games; no effort has been made to make these methods cryptographically secure.

 * nuget package: https://www.nuget.org/packages/BenMakesGames.RandomHelpers
 * GitHub repo: https://github.com/BenMakesGames/RandomHelpers

+Pro tip: don't `new` up instances of `System.Random` if you don't need to control the seed.
+Just use `System.Random.Shared`!

 [![Buy Me a Coffee at ko-fi.com](https://raw.githubusercontent.com/BenMakesGames/AssetsForNuGet/main/buymeacoffee.png)](https://ko-fi.com/A0A12KQ16)

----

-## int Random.Roll(int rolls, int sides)
+## `int Random.Roll(int rolls, int sides)`

 Simulates rolling dice to generate a random integer.